Sheldon Berrol Memorial Chautauqua

 Poster Grand Rounds

-Guided walking tours of selected award-winning scientific poster presentations.
-Poster presenters will give a brief summary of study highlights and answer questions.
+Virtual tours of selected award-winning scientific poster presentations.
+Poster presenters will give a virtual, brief summary of study highlights.

 NIDILRR-Sponsored ARRT Young Investigators Panel